lucaschultz/vulnerable-web-applications/README.md

 npm install
 ```

 to install the necessary dependencies.
-After the dependencies are installed, you can start the Express.js server using :
+After the dependencies are installed, you can start the Express.js server using:

 ```sh
 npm run dev￼